matsengrp/phip-flow/README.md

  4. `reference` <str> - the "name" of the reference library this sample should be aligned against.

-these are the _required_ fields, but other metadata you would like for downstream analysis should be tied in here, too. and example might look like:
+These are the _required_ fields, but other metadata you would like for downstream analysis should be tied in here, too.
+An example might look like:

 ```
 ID,fastq_pattern,reference,seq_dir